 For the most serious breaches the penalty is doubled to €20,000,000 or four per cent of total worldwide revenues.

 Our GDPR solicitors

-Our expert lawyers work with businesses to put the best data protection systems in place to comply with the GDPR regulations.
+Our expert lawyers work with businesses to put the best data protection systems in place to comply with the GDPR.
 Our team drafts detailed compliance policies setting out a business’ attitude to the GDPR and the steps that need to be taken to properly collect, store and safeguard relevant data.